Explore eclectic London neighborhoods

 Laze and lunch on the Eurostar

 Having spent a whole morning exploring London’s lesser-known spots, recline in your comfy seat on the Eurostar.
-Traveling from St Pancras International station, the high-speed train whisks you into Gare du Nord in Paris in just two hours and 16 minutes.
-If you’ve not yet eaten, there’s plenty of choice onboard from the Café Metropole; or choose Standard Premier, where you’ll be treated to a light lunch.
+Traveling from St Pancras International station, the high-speed train whisks you into Gare du Nord in the centre of Paris in just two hours and 16 minutes.
+If you’ve not yet eaten, there’s plenty of choice onboard from the Café Métropole; or book Standard Premier, where you’ll be treated to a light lunch.
 Sit back, relax and travel in style!

 Uncover secret Parisian spots